FAQQuestion: Who are the authors of the True American Left website?

 Question: Why just a political organization and not a real political party?

 Answer: A bonafide party is the goal.
 But to be a registered political party we first need approximately 1.5 million registered members.
-So we cannot be offically on the ballot in 2016.
+So we cannot be offically on the ballot anytime soon.
 But we have to start somewhere.
 And we can start supporting write-in candidates immediately.
-With some luck we could have candidates lined up for the November, 2016 elections as write-in candidates, and we hope to have gained enough prominence to be officially on ballots eventually.

 Question: What about the Justice Party?
 Don't they share the same values as described here?